Rich-Harris/sorcery/README.md

 # sorcery.js

-Sourcemaps are great - if you have a JavaScript file, and you minify it, your minifier can generate a mapping back that lets you debug as though you were looking at the original uncompressed code.
+Sourcemaps are great - if you have a JavaScript file, and you minify it, your minifier can generate a map that lets you debug as though you were looking at the original uncompressed code.

 But if you have more than one transformation - say you want to transpile your JavaScript, concatenate several files into one, and minify the result - it gets a little trickier.
 Each intermediate step needs to be able to both *ingest* a sourcemap and *generate* one, all the time pointing back to the original source.